mliew21396/remote-work/week-1/computer-setup/linux-instructions.md

 ## Release 8: Install Node
 Node allows you to run Javascript in your terminal.

-You should have installed this when installing Rbenv if yo used the digital ocean guide.
+You should have installed this when installing Rbenv if you used the digital ocean guide.

 Test by typing: